klustria/helidon-mp-ocivault-unittest/Practices.md

                   .build();
       }).when(SECRETS_CLIENT).getSecretBundleByName(any());
       ```
-   7. Hover mouse cursor over `doAnswer` and click on `Import static method 'org.mockito.doAnswer'`.
+   7. Hover mouse cursor over `doAnswer` and click on `Import static method 'org.mockito.Mockito.doAnswer'`.
 This will automatically generate corresponding import statement.
    8. Perform successive mouse cursor hovers over `GetSecretBundleByNameRequest`, `GetSecretBundleByNameResponse`, `SecretBundle` and `Base64SecretBundleContentDetails` and click on `Import class`.
 This will automatically generate corresponding import statements.
    9. If having difficulties with prior steps for automatic import resolution, manually add these import statements instead (*Note: As much as possible, arrange the imports in alphabetical order and group them based on package name*):
       ```java